Neutering Your Dogs and Cats – A Comprehensive Guide

 6: No unwanted litters

 No one can resist a cute and adorable puppy.
-But having a litter of multiple puppies and bearing their maintenance and health cost is almost impossible for an average family.
+But having a litter of multiple unwanted puppies and bearing their maintenance and health cost is almost impossible for an average family.

 How to take care of your pets after spay/neuter surgery?